The Killer: A Girl Who Deserves to Die: Production

-Principal photography began on June 25, 2021 and filming wrapped up in October 2021.
+Principal photography began on June 25, 2021, and filming wrapped up in October 2021.

 Release

 The film made its world premiere at the 24th Udine Far East Film Festival on 23 April 2022.
-It was pre-sold to 48 foreign countries and districts, including major countries in Europe and Asia.
-It held a red carpet premiere at the historical Regency Village Theatre in Los Angeles on 20 June 2022, and was released in the theatres simultaneously in North America and South Korea on 13 July 2022.
+It was pre-sold to 48 foreign countries and territories, including major countries in Europe and Asia.
+It held a red carpet premiere at the historical Regency Village Theatre in Los Angeles on 20 June 2022, and was released in the theatres simultaneously in North America (by Wide Lens Pictures and Shaw Entertainment Group) and South Korea (by iHQ and its subsidiary Film 6) on 13 July 2022.

 The film had a special screening at the 21st New York Asian Film Festival on 19 July 2022, as well as the Fantasia International Film Festival on 2 Aug 2022.
-It was also released in Singapore on 21 July, Taiwan on 22 July, Malaysia on 28 July, Vietnam on 5 August, Saudi Arabia, UAE, Bahrain on 11 August 2022 and Japan on 26 May 2023.
+It was also released in Singapore (by Clover Films and Golden Village Pictures) on 21 July, Taiwan (by MovieCloud) on 22 July, Malaysia (by Clover Films) on 28 July, Vietnam (by Clover Films) on 5 August, Saudi Arabia, UAE, Bahrain (by VOX Cinemas) on 11 August 2022 and Japan (by The KlockWorx) on 26 May 2023.